-Based in Atlanta, Georgia, Logistics Trends & Insights LLC aims to cut through the content noise and provide customized logistics research and consulting services utilizing a global network of trusted and experienced analysts.
-Services include white papers, reports, surveys, case studies and more.
+Based in Atlanta, Logistics Trends & Insights aims to cut through the content noise and provide customized logistics research and consulting services utilizing a global network of trusted and experienced analysts.
+Services include whitepapers, reports, surveys, case studies, and more.

-Founder and Head Analyst, Cathy Morrow Roberson, has over 15 years of experience in the logistics market including ten years with UPS Supply Chain and several years with specialized consulting firms.
-Besides being quoted in numerous publications, Cathy also has published numerous articles in various business and logistics publications.
+Founder and Head Analyst Cathy Morrow Roberson, has more than 15 years of experience in the logistics market, including 10 years with UPS Supply Chain and several years with specialized consulting firms.
+In addition to being quoted in numerous publications, Roberson has published numerous articles in various business and logistics publications.

-Fauad Shariff is the Co-Founder and CEO of CoLoadX, the online marketplace dedicated exclusively to freight forwarders and NVOCC's.
+Fauad Shariff is the co-founder and chief executive officer of CoLoadX, the online marketplace dedicated exclusively to freight forwarders and non-vessel-operating common carriers.

-Prior to launching CoLoadX Fauad spent over 16 years in the freight forwarding industry in strategic roles such as enterprise sales and strategic management.
-Having first hand experience in this industry allows the CoLoadX team to develop solutions that help freight forwarders grow sales, savings and profits from their ocean freight activity.
+Prior to launching CoLoadX, Shariff spent more than 16 years in the freight forwarding industry in roles such as enterprise sales and strategic management.
+First-hand experience in this industry enables the CoLoadX team to develop solutions that help freight forwarders grow sales, savings, and profits from their ocean freight activity.

 Jon Slangerup joined American Global Logistics as Chairman in April 2017 and was appointed Executive Chairman and CEO in July 2017.
 With domain expertise in multimodal logistics, enterprise software, and environmental technologies, Slangerup has built businesses throughout North America, Europe, and Asia, serving customers in more than 100 countries.
 He previously was CEO of the Port of Long Beach, a primary US gateway moving $200 billion a year in trans-Pacific trade.
 As CEO, he delivered record levels of cargo volume and revenue growth and successfully managed a $4 billion capital infrastructure expansion program.
 Slangerup's career began in military and commercial aviation, leading to a distinguished 20-year career with FedEx, where he advanced to become president of FedEx Canada.

-James is the CEO of Voyage Control, a technology business focused on making logistics more efficient.
-He has run a number of businesses as well as serving as an officer in the Australian and British Armies with tours of duty in East Timor, Iraq and Afghanistan.
-He was awarded the US Bronze Star, the Defence Imagery and Geospatial Organisation Outstanding Service Award and the Australian Joint Operations Command Commendation.
+James Swanston is the CEO of Voyage Control, a technology-business focused on making logistics more efficient.
+He has run a number of businesses as well as serving as an officer in the Australian and British Armies with tours of duty in East Timor, Iraq, and Afghanistan.
+Swanston was awarded the US Bronze Star, the Defence Imagery and Geospatial Organisation Outstanding Service Award, and the Australian Joint Operations Command Commendation.

-He has bachelor degrees in Law, International Business and Arts, a Masters in International Relations and Diploma in Export Management.
-He is a Fellow of the Royal Society of the Arts and holds the Freedom of the City of London and the Worshipful Company of Cordwainers.
-In 2014, he received the City of London's Entrepreneur of the Year Award and was named a Rockefeller Foundation's Resilience Innovator, and won Canary Wharf's 2015 smart cities challenge.
+He has bachelor degrees in law, international business and arts, a master's in international relations, and a diploma in export management.
+He is a fellow of the Royal Society of the Arts and holds the Freedom of the City of London and the Worshipful Company of Cordwainers.
+In 2014, he received the City of London's Entrepreneur of the Year Award, was named a Resilience Innovator by the Rockefeller Foundation, and won the Canary Wharf's 2015 smart cities challenge.

-Prior to Cleaca Consulting, Colin created and led the global sourcing and import logistics consulting practice at IBM.
-Previously, he was senior vice president for sales and marketing at Maersk Data where he directed development of a new ocean transportation management solution.
-Colin initially relocated from the UK to the US with Schlumberger to help lead and grow a new IT services joint venture startup.
+Prior to Cleaca Consulting, Taylor created and led the global sourcing and import logistics consulting practice at IBM.
+Previously, he was senior vice president for sales and marketing at Maersk Data, where he directed development of a new ocean transportation management solution.
+Taylor initially relocated from the United Kingdom to the United States with Schlumberger to help lead and grow a new IT services joint venture startup.

-Colin has a bachelor's degree in Communication Engineering from University of Plymouth (UK) and completed the Program for Executive Development at IMD in Lausanne (Switzerland).
-He is a Chartered Engineer, Member of the Institute of Engineering & Technology and has represented IBM on the board of directors for VICS and at GS1 US, the supply chain standards body.
+Taylor has a bachelor's degree in communication engineering from University of Plymouth (UK) and completed the program for executive development at IMD in Lausanne (Switzerland).
+He is a Chartered Engineer, member of the Institute of Engineering & Technology, and has represented IBM on the board of directors for VICS and at GS1 US, the supply chain standards body.

-Matthew Tillman is the CEO and Co-Founder of Haven, Inc .
-Prior to launching Haven, he held Technology and Product leadership roles at several finance and advertising companies specializing in artificial intelligence.
+Matthew Tillman is the chief executive officer and co-founder of Haven.
+Prior to launching Haven, he held technology and product leadership roles at several finance and advertising companies specializing in artificial intelligence.
 Haven was founded in 2014 to enable large shippers to automate logistics, collaborate with partners, and gain value insights into their supply chain.
-Haven supports customers in every trade lane out of their offices in Singapore, Switzerland and San Francisco.
+Haven supports customers in every trade lane out of their offices in Singapore, Switzerland, and San Francisco.